daumling/logo/spec/discussion.md

 ## Strings

-Goal: Create a single string definition.

-Reason: Currently, Logo has up to three different string notations:
+Currently, Logo has up to three different string notations:

 1. Single double quote: The "STRING notation does not allow special characters, such as spaces, without having to escape them.
 This makes it hard to create strings, and makes it difficult to determine where strings end.
 2. Backtick notation: Terrapin Logo offers the backtick character as a string delimiter as in \`hello\`.
 This permits embedded spaces and other separators, and preserves case.